BUTANE-Smart-Chain/Butane-docs/docs/validate/setup-and-configuration/faq.md

 Ref: [Security Advisory: Insecurely configured geth can make funds remotely accessible](https://blog.ethereum.org/2015/08/29/security-alert-insecurely-configured-geth-can-make-funds-remotely-accessible/)
 :::

-Once a validator is created and registered, EVMOS holders can delegate EVMOS to it, effectively adding stake to its pool.
-The total stake of a validator is the sum of the EVMOS self-bonded by the validator's operator and the EVMOS bonded by external delegators.
+Once a validator is created and registered,Butane holders can delegateButane to it, effectively adding stake to its pool.
+The total stake of a validator is the sum of theButane self-bonded by the validator's operator and the Butane bonded by external delegators.

 **Only the top 150 validators with the most stake are considered the active validators**, becoming **bonded validators**.
 If ever a validator's total stake dips below the top 150, the validator loses